andres-dos-santos/asba-components/README.md

+# @asba/components

 A package designed to accelerate development with React Native.
-It provides some spacing tokens, colors (default, but you can add your own), font sizes, and border radius values.
+It provides spacing tokens, colors (default, but you can add your own), font sizes, and border radius values.

 The idea was to create a package with no styling, delivering only a skeleton with various components.